omahs/website-5/docs/reference-docs/about-arithmetic-circuits.md

 At RISC Zero, we adopt the latter approach: we've written a [RISC-V circuit](https://docs.rs/risc0-circuit-rv32im/latest/risc0_circuit_rv32im/), which emulates rv32im.
 The rv32im circuit receives a RISC-V binary and some user specified input, and generates an [execution trace](../explainers/proof-system/what_is_a_trace.md).

-If the execution trace is valid, the [Prover](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/prove/index.html) generates a [zkVM receipt](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/receipt/struct.Receipt.html) that can be verified by [receipt.verify()](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/receipt/struct.Receipt.html#method.verify).
+If the execution trace is valid, the [Prover](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/prove/index.html) generates a [receipt] that can be [verified] by a skeptical third party.

 ## RISC Zero's Circuits
 In addition to the rv32im circuit, we have built: